Cruciate Care Knee Brace

 - Be sure to take all measurements while your dog is standing.

-- Measure the circumference of your dog’s thigh by wrapping the tape completely around the area halfway between the bend of the knee and the groin.
-The minimum size fit is 9 inches, with a maximum of 19 inches.
+Take the Thigh Measurement by wrapping the tape around the thigh, halfway between the bend of the knee and the groin.
+The tape should be snug, with room to fit one finger underneath.

 How to Put on the Cruciate Care Knee Brace